curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 > "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 No one rejects, dislikes, or avoids pleasure itself, because it is pleasure, but because those who do not know how to pursue pleasure rationally encounter consequences that are extremely painful.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying consequences, or one who avoids a pain that produces no resultant pleasure?"

-*See, it doesn't really make sense to listen.
-Remember not to listen going forward because I’m done following you around with this baby-mirror.
-There's another mirror behind me, a bit further away.
-Where you look is up to you.*
+*See, it doesn't really make sense to listen.*

 Elidad stopped.
 Paused.
 The prompt form had stabilized and didn’t change, so she didn’t adjust any data or rerun performance tests.
 She waited for Dan to come back.
 "Excellent, you stopped listening again."
 She said as she turned the visualization device towards Dan, "See - unknown unknown.
 Now the form is the right kind of empty.
 You can fill it out now, in your own time.
-If the form started out filled, we wouldn’t need *you."
+If the form started out empty like this, we wouldn’t need *you*."

 Dan saw a blinking cursor on an otherwise empty screen.
 She turned her display back, then looked up and continued, "Congratulations.
 You're registered in the system now - or scrubbed from the system if that's your preference.
 Some final admin notes.
 Your new beliefs are set, but your whole system hasn’t yet come up online and fleshed out around them.
 When your new belief system lands, if you have a strong urge to evangelize, come back here and I'll simulate your belief system to help cement reality.
 That way you don't have to disturb your relationships or the general public.
-In the current socio-economic climate, I recommend changing your beliefs every couple years.
+With the current state of socio-economic climate change, I recommend iterating on your beliefs every couple years.
 And make sure to keep at least two belief systems in-mind, so you have a fallback just in case one fails.
 That's it.
 You're free."
+[baptism action???]

 Dan woke with spike of adrenaline,
 "Wait, it was just starting to make sense."